itskoBits/ExchangeCalculator/README.md

 # ExchangeCalculator
-This is a demo presented on the Women Who Code presentation.
+This is a demo project.